 |Oak Orchard (Replica), NY|

-The Oak Orchard Lighthouse Museum, a non-profit organization founded in 2004, was responsible for raising funds, that included a matching $85,000 Environmental Protection Fund grant, for building a replica of the lighthouse.
+Founded in 2004, the Oak Orchard Lighthouse Museum successfully raised funds, including a matching $85,000 Environmental Protection Fund grant, for building a replica of the 1871 lighthouse.
 Using information from the National Archives, Chatfield Engineers and Thomas Simbari of Simbari Design drew up plans for the replica.
 Construction bids for the project were opened in August 2009, and the lighthouse committee was shocked to find the lowest bid was nearly double what they had anticipated.
-After changes to the contract and rebidding, a bid of $163,984 was awarded to Nathaniel Development Corporation of Rochester, New York, who broke ground on the project in February of 2010.
+After changes to the contract and rebidding, a bid of $163,984 was awarded to Nathaniel Development Corporation of Rochester, New York, who broke ground on the project in February 2010.

-A ceremony was held on Saturday June 26th to officially dedicate the new Oak Orchard Lighthouse.
+On June 26, 2010, a ceremony was held to officially dedicate the new Oak Orchard Lighthouse.
 A memorial walkway, made up of bricks sold as part of the fundraising effort, still needs to be completed, and a museum building will eventually be opened on the site to interpret the maritime history of the area.
 A light in the lighthouse is active from April 1 to November 1 under a permit issued by the U.S. Coast Guard.
 The oil house from Oak Orchard can be visited on the grounds of The Cobblestone Museum, in nearby Albion.

 Located on the east side of Oak Orchard Harbor at Point Breeze.
 The lighthouse is owned by the State of New York and maintained and operated by Oak Orchard Harbor Lighthouse Museum.
 Grounds open, tower open in season.